intelligentplant/IAS-Power-BI-connector/README.md

 ## Known limitations

 Current limitations are mostly around the UI which are improving the usability and ease of access.
-These limitations ar emostly impsoed by Power Platform framework.
-Ongoing conversations with Microsoft support are being held to improve current available controls for develoeprs.
+These limitations are mostly impsoed by Power Platform framework.
+Ongoing conversations with Microsoft support are being held to improve current available controls for developers.

-## Using Alarm & Evnet meta tags :alarm_clock:
+## Using Alarm & Event meta tags :alarm_clock:

 ### A&E meta tags